isadorasophia/deeplearning_exp/dl_scripts/README.md

-Scripts which handle the network itself (still needs to create visualizing tools!)
+Scripts which handle the network itself.
+First attempt was a siamese model, second attempt will be characterized by an autoencoder.